icbat/magic-league-wobsite/README.md

 ### Environment Variables

-This application needs two environment variables to run:
+This application needs one environment variable to run:

 * MATCH_DATA - a URL to a google docs spreadsheet backing match reports.
 Parsing is currently tightly coupled to that =)